DeNetPRO/Node/readme.md

 ### What can I do with my deposit if I want to leave ❓

 ▪️ Your deposit remains your property and can be withdrawn at any time.
 However, note that your ID may be taken by another member after you leave.
+### Can I run DeNet Node on a VPS  ❓

+▪️ Yes, it is possible to run DeNode on a VPS.
+However, we recommend running the node on your own machine if it is your only purpose.
+If you have a PC or laptop with Linux or MacOS, obtaining a public IP from your ISP will be cheaper than using a VPS.

+### Do I need an SSD for my hard drive  ❓

+▪️ There are no specific requirements for your hard drive, but faster I/O speed will allow you to store more files simultaneously and send proofs more often.
+Your hard drive must be in working condition without any damage.